nicknonnen/nicknonnen.github.io/dar_spatial_analysis/dar_spatialreport.md

 */
 ```

 Then, I calculated the total city area inside each of the 42 buffer zones, and the total city area of each of the 95 individual city wards.
+Both areas are represented in 1000m2.

 ```
 ALTER TABLE greenspacebuffers